dotnet/designs/accepted/2022/dotnet-release-labels.md

 Notes:

-- Release type is not displayed for EOL releases, since it isn't relevant.
+- Release type isn't displayed for EOL releases since it isn't relevant.
+It might be identified as out of support in a few cases.
-- For cases where only one label can be shown, The most relevant label is listed first.
+- For cases where only one label can be shown, the most relevant label is listed first.

 A given presentation (like Visual Studio) can print long-form or alternate versions of these labels.
 That's out of scope of this document.